ProjectCodeMeter

 Lines Populated - lines of text that aren't empty (lines with whitespace only are considered empty as well)

-SLOC - Source Lines Of Code, which is the number of text lines that contain code (also called pSLOC, Physical Source Lines Of Code).
+SLOC - Source Lines Of Code, which is the number of text lines that contain executable code (also called pSLOC, SLOC-P, Physical executable Source Lines Of Code).

-Logical Lines Of Code (code statements) that were likely edited using some automated code manipulation tool
+Refactored LLOC - Logical Lines Of Code (code statements) that were likely edited using some automated code manipulation tool.

 Multi Line Comments - Counts the number of comments that span more than one text line.